albarron/academic-kickstart/content/teaching/natural-language-processing/_index.md

 The [evaluation](#evaluation) is based on a project.
 Look for inspiration, in the [projects presented in previous years](#coli_projects)

 ### Some project ideas

+\[Notice that these projects have been proposed for last year and should be updated.
+They are left by now just for reference\]

 Whereas you are supposed to apply the acquired knowledge on a problem of your own interest, here are some ideas, in case you find yourself lost